 Girls and women menstruate.
 Some animals do too.
 But a goddess who’s on her period?
 In the Kamakhya temple in India, place of the womb and vagina of goddess Sati, this happens every year.
+Find out more about Ambubachi Mela and other festivals that celebrate menstruation.

 The legend of Sati